Dr Rohit K Dasgupta

 Dr Dasgupta has also published articles in journals such as Emotion, Space and Society, Asian Affairs, Film Quarterly, Theory, Culture and Society, South Asian History and Culture, South Asian Popular Culture, South Asian Review, Sexualities, Waterlines, Convergence, Social Media and Society and Economic and Political Weekly.

 He was principal investigator on a Welcome Trust Small Grant Award for the project 'Mobile-ising for Sexual Health: Digital Technologies and Sexual Health Advocacy in India', between 2016 and 2017 in collaboration with Dr Paul Boyce from the University of Sussex and the Varta Trust (Kolkata, India).
-This research led to the coauthored the report Social media, Sexuality and Sexual Health Advocacy in India (Bloomsbury, 2017).

 He also received the Sir Peter Holmes Memorial Award from the Royal Society for Asian Affairs to conduct research on 'launda dancers' in 2013.
+Most recently he was invited by BBC Radio 3 to discuss his monograph on the Free Thinking Programme and his book Friendship as Social Justice Activism received an honourable mention from PEN America.

 Interests and activities